navadon/269103-2565-2-mid/README.md

 3. After one and a half years as an ISNE student, make some recommendations to prospective ISNE students.
 (Your answer must be at least 50 words long)

 **Answer:** ...
+So far, being an ISNE student has been challenging yet an exciting experince.
+I am a student fresh from high school transitioning into a different world of education.
+It was a drastic change in my life but I have come to embrace the new experience.
+There are many things that might be a bit different from how high school teachers used to teach but don't let those changes get to you.
+If I could summarize my first half of a year one student is study hard and play hard.
+You have a lot of free time, use it wisely and learn to have fun as well!
+I hope if you're interested in joining this major that we would be able to meet each other!
+Best wishes, Win.